Pageboy/notes/docs/index.md

 # Chris Jennings

-Notes nearly ready
+Notes growing

 ## Here is my stuff

 [My main site - chrisjennings.net](https://www.chrisjennings.net)

-Navigate through the folders on the left to see what's there.
+Navigate through the folders on the left to see what's here.